Physics in ASCOT5

 • The radial coordinate is rho, \(\rho = \sqrt{(\Psi-\Psi_0) / (\Psi_1 - \Psi0)}\), where \(\Psi\) is the poloidal magnetic flux and \(\Psi_0\) and \(\Psi_1\) are the values on the axis and at the separatrix, respectively.

-• In other words, \(\rho=0\) is the magnetic axis and \(\rho=1\) is the separatrix.
+• Therefore, rho=0 corresponds to the magnetic axis and rho=1 to the separatrix.

-• The poloidal angle \(\theta\) is the geometrical one and positive \(\hat{\theta}\) points anti-clockwise when looking at the direction of positive \(\hat{\phi}\).
+• The poloidal angle \(\theta\) is the geometrical one, with positive \(\hat{\theta}\) pointing counter-clockwise when looking at the direction of positive \(\hat{\phi}\).

-• In other words, if \(I_p\) is positive then \(\hat{\theta}\) and \(\hat{B}_\mathrm{pol}\) point in opposite directions.
+• Therefore, for positive \(I_p\), \(\hat{\theta}\) and \(\hat{B}_\mathrm{pol}\) point in opposite directions.

 • \(\theta = 0\) at the outer mid-plane.